Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain

-where $\nA$ is either $-\Delta_{D}$ or $-\Delta_{N}$, i.e. $-\nA$ is the Laplace-Beltrami operator with Dirichlet or Neumann boundary conditions, respectively; $(u_0,u_1) \in \Dom(\nA^{1/2}) \times L^2(\mathcal{D})$; $W = \{W(t): t \geq 0 \}$ is a cylindrical Wiener process on a suitable real separable Hilbert space $K$; $F$ and $G$ are locally Lipschitz maps with some growth properties.
-In particular, the functions $F(u)$ and $G(u)$ are allowed to be of the form $u \left(e^{4 \pi u^2} -1 \right)$ and hence our results cover the recent results obtained in \cite{IJ2011}.
+where $\nA$ is either $-\Delta_{D}$ or $-\Delta_{N}$, i.e. $-\nA$ is the Laplace-Beltrami operator with the Dirichlet or the Neumann boundary conditions, respectively; $(u_0,u_1) \in \Dom(\nA^{\frac12 }) \times L^2({\cO})$; $W = \{W(t): t \geq 0 \}$ is a $K$-cylindrical Wiener process for a real separable Hilbert space $K$; $F$ and $G$ are locally Lipschitz maps with some growth properties.
+In particular, the functions $F(u)$ and $G(u)$ are allowed to be of the form $\pm u \bigl(e^{4 \pi u^2} -1 \bigr)$ and hence our results cover the recent results obtained in \cite{IJ2011}.
 Detailed and precise assumptions on the model are stated in the subsequent sections.
 We would like to stress that, to the best of our knowledge, the present paper is the first one to study the wave equations in two dimensional domain with an exponential nonlinearity and an additive or multiplicative noise.
-We emphasize that result on the stochastic Strichartz estimates for the wave equations generalises the corresponding results for the Schr\"odinger equation given in \cite{BM2014} and \cite{HornungThesis}.
-Since the proof of the existence and uniqueness presented here is obtained by means of appropriate Strichartz estimates and these estimate are different for the full domain case, we will address the question of solvability of \eqref{AbsWe} on $\mathbb{R}^2$ in a forthcoming paper.
-To underline the significance of the stochastic Strichartz estimates let us mention results by the first named authour, F Hornung and L Weis \cite{Brz+Hornung+Weis_2018,Brz+Hornung+Weis_arxiv}, where such estimates were applied to the nonlinear Schr{\"o}dinger equation (NLSE).
-Moreover, our fixed point argument is also similar to F Hornung's paper \cite{Hornung2018} which on the one hand was also inspired by \cite{BM2014} but on the other hand was an improvement to several older NLSE results.
+As compared with the deterministic paper \cite{IJ2011} we prove a counterpart of its Theorem 1.4, i.e. we prove the existence of a unique local solution with a smallness condition on the gradient of initial position.
+The difficulty we encounter in the present paper is that although the nonlinear function is defined on the whole space $\Dom(A^{\frac{1}{2}})$, it's values belong to the space $L^2$ only for the elements of the space $\Dom(A^{\frac{1}{2}})$ whose norm is sufficiently small.
+We emphasize that our proof of stochastic Strichartz estimate, see Theorem \ref{thm-StocStrichartzEstimate}, simplifies and clarifies the one from \cite{Brz+Millet_2014}.
+Since the proof of the existence and the uniqueness presented here is obtained by means of appropriate Strichartz estimates and these estimate are different for the full domain case, we will address the question of solvability of \eqref{AbsWe} on $\mathbb{R}^2$ in a forthcoming paper.